matrix-org/matrix-spec-proposals/proposals/4186-simplified-sliding-sync.md

 We may want to allow special entries in the `required_state` list of the form `{"type": .., "state_key": .., content: null}` to indicate that the state entry has been removed.

+# Security considerations

+Care must be taken, as with sync v2, to ensure that only the data that the user is authorized to see is returned in the response.

+# Unstable prefix

+The unstable URL for simplified sliding sync is `/org.matrix.simplified_msc3575/sync`.
+The flag in `/versions` is `org.matrix.simplified_msc3575`.